EkaterinaMozheiko/f1-world-champions/README.md

 For bigger projects, I would create a models directory to keep models which are used among the whole app.
 But in this case I have only one type (for loading state) so I decided to create the only one file in `/src`.

-`vars.css` file keeps all used colors in one place.
+`vars.scss` file keeps all used colors in one place.
 This approach helps to manipulate CSS properties in the application easier.

 Creating this structure, I tried to stick to `Separation of concerns` principle.